What Are Lender Credits Used For When Buying A House?

 If you’re in the process of closing on a house, you may be wondering if lender credits could be right for you.
-To provide a brief definition, lender credits let you roll your closing costs into your loan.
+Lender credits let you roll your closing costs into your loan.
 In exchange for not paying these costs upfront, your lender charges you a higher interest rate over the life of your loan.

-If you’re feeling daunted by the prospect of factoring closing costs into your house buying budget, lender credits could seem like a tempting way out of a bind.
-They can be an appealing option for home shoppers on a budget.
+If you’re feeling daunted by factoring closing costs into your house buying budget, lender credits could seem like a tempting way out of a bind.
 But are they worth the cost?
-In this article, we’ll take a closer look at the benefits and drawbacks of lender credits when buying a house, and help you decide whether taking lender credits is right for you.
+In this article, we’ll look at the benefits and drawbacks of lender credits when buying a house, and help you decide whether taking lender credits is right for you.

 What Is A Lender Credit?